alentwotime/deckchatbot-monorepo/docs/tasks.md

 - Document local development setup process
 - Include information about project structure and architecture

+[ ] Create AI integration documentation

+- Document the AI models used and their capabilities
+- Provide guidelines for extending AI functionality
+- Include examples of prompt engineering for optimal results
+- Document the integration between the AI service and other components

+[ ] Consolidate deployment documentation

+- Create a single source of truth for deployment procedures
+- Standardize documentation format across different deployment options
+- Include troubleshooting guides for common deployment issues
+- Add diagrams illustrating the deployment architecture

 ## Performance Improvements

 [ ] Optimize frontend performance